 Sharon Tomkins is the vice president and general counsel for SoCalGas.
 She began working for SoCalGas in 2010 as the Regulatory Assistant General Counsel.

 Prior to joining SoCalGas, Tomkins was a partner of O’Melveny & Myers LLP, where she was a founding member of its Energy, Natural Resources & Environmental Practice.
 At O’Melveny, Tomkins represented clients in a variety of litigation, regulatory and appellate proceedings.
 She developed and taught an Energy Law, Policy & Climate Change course in the fall of 2009 at UCLA Law School.
 Shortly after graduating law school, Tomkins clerked in the U.S. Court of Appeals, Sixth Circuit, for the Honorable Danny J. Boggs.

 Tomkins co-authored, “Litigating Global Warming: Likely Legal Challenges to Emerging Greenhouse Gas Cap-and Trade Programs in the United States,” which was published in the May 2009 issue of Environmental Law Institute’s News & Analysis Journal; “Shareholder Derivative Actions: From Cradle to Grave,” Practising Law Institute (2006, 2007); and “Recent Developments in Shareholder Derivative Actions,” Practising Law Institute (2001 -2005).
 She was named three years in a row as a “Southern California Rising Star” in surveys conducted by Law & Politics Media Inc. and published in Los Angeles magazine.
 She was also profiled by the Los Angeles Business Journal for their Who’s Who of Environmental Lawyers and Who’s Who of L.A.
 Law special sections in 2008.

-Tomkins serves on the board of directors for the California Minority Counsel Program and the Library Foundation of Los Angeles.
+Tomkins serves on the board of directors for the California Minority Counsel Program, Library Foundation of Los Angeles and Constitutional Rights Foundation.
 She previously served on the board of directors for the Conference of California Public Utility Counsel, the Women’s Lawyers Association of Los Angeles and Uncommon Good.

 Tomkins graduated Order of the Coif from the USC Gould School of Law.
 She received her undergraduate degree in English, with High Distinction, from Pennsylvania State University.Back to VPs Menu

 Willoughby previously served as regional vice president of external affairs for SoCalGas where she led the company’s community relations, public affairs and media and employee communications efforts.